Bank of America Home Loans

 Bank of America Home Loans is the mortgage unit of Bank of America.
+It previously existed as an independent company called Countrywide Financial from 1969 to 2008.
 In 2008, Bank of America purchased the failing Countrywide Financial for $4.1 billion.
-In 2006, Countrywide financed 20% of all mortgages in the United States, at a value of about 3.5% of United States GDP, a proportion greater than any other single mortgage lender.
+In 2006, Countrywide financed 20% of all mortgages in the United States, at a value of about 3.5% of the United States GDP, a proportion greater than any other single mortgage lender.

 History

 Countrywide was founded in 1969 by David S. Loeb and Angelo Mozilo.
 Loeb died in 2003.
 The initial public offering was less than successful, with company stock trading over the counter at less than $1 per share.
 In 1985 Countrywide stock was re-listed on the New York Stock Exchange under the ticker symbol CFC.

 Countrywide's stock has been described as the "23,000% stock" by Fortune magazine.
 Between 1982 and 2003, Countrywide delivered investors a 23,000.0% return, exceeding the returns of Washington Mutual, Walmart, and Warren Buffett's Berkshire Hathaway.

 On January 11, 2008, Bank of America announced that it planned to purchase Countrywide Financial for $4.1 billion in stock.
 On June 5, 2008, Bank of America Corporation announced it had received approval from the Board of Governors of the Federal Reserve System to purchase Countrywide Financial Corporation.
 Then, on June 25, 2008, Countrywide announced it had received the approval of 69% of its shareholders to the planned merger with Bank of America.
-On July 1, 2008, Bank of America Corporation completed its purchase of Countrywide Financial Corporation.
+Finally, on July 1, 2008, Bank of America Corporation completed its purchase of Countrywide Financial Corporation.

-In 1997, Countrywide had spun off Countrywide Mortgage Investment as an independent company called IndyMac Bank.
+In 1997, Countrywide spun off Countrywide Mortgage Investment as an independent company called IndyMac Bank.
 Federal regulators seized IndyMac on July 11, 2008, after a week-long bank run.